-Marks will retire after guiding the $1.3 billion start-up foundation from its creation in 2013 to a fully established philanthropic organization respected nationwide for its work not only to make health care more accessible for those most in need, but by investing in new and different solutions that address the underlying factors that lead to poor health.
+Marks retired after guiding the $1.3 billion start-up foundation from its creation in 2013 to a fully established philanthropic organization respected nationwide for its work not only to make health care more accessible for those most in need, but by investing in new and different solutions that address the underlying factors that lead to poor health.

 After Marks announced her intention to retire, Bishop Doyle appointed EHF board member Bill Montgomery to lead a Search Committee in a national search for her successor.
 Dozens of candidates from across the country applied and were considered for the position.

 “Ann’s body of work is so impressive.
 She has the proven track record to build upon what Elena started and she really stood out as the best person, with the best experience, and with all the necessary tools to guide the Foundation’s next strategic plan,” Montgomery said.